 UK company INDE has created the most realistic 3D animals ever made using Augmented Reality technology and given millions of museum, zoo, theme park and shopping mall visitors the unique opportunity to pet a leopard, meet life-sized dinosaurs and get splashed by orcas and dolphins, in hundreds of locations worldwide.

-INDE currently operates in United Kingdom, Hong Kong, Budapest and Los Angeles.
+INDE currently operates in the United Kingdom, Hong Kong, Budapest and Los Angeles.
 Since 2011 the company has built award-winning AR systems worldwide for clients such as National Geographic, Smithsonian Institution, Beijing Aquarium, Universal Studios, BBC, 20th Century Fox and Coca-Cola.